All development applications, where the cost of carrying out development is $750,000 or more, must be accompanied by:

 Yes, Council will use the report of the registered quantity surveyor to make its determination of the estimate cost of development but the determination is made by Council.
 Council is not bound by the estimate provided.

-NO. There is no right of appeal, Council's determination is final.
+No, there is no right of appeal.
+Council's determination is final.